rt126/rt126.github.io/content/schedule/_index.md

 Below you will find the schedule for the week.
 This is a work in progress and will be changed during the course of planning as well as depending on weather.

-## 2025-04-26/27 Pretour starts
+## 2025-04-26 Pretour Day 1
 Depending on flights etc. More activities will be added too these days
 - Welcome to Stockholm!
 - Homehost accomodation
 - Some sightseeing in stockholm
 - Dinner at tabler

-## 2025-04-28
+## 2025-04-27 Pretour Day 2
+Depending on flights etc. More activities will be added too these days
+- Welcome to Stockholm!
-- Breakfast
+- Homehost accomodation
-- Visit a national park
-- Lunch in the park
+- Some sightseeing in stockholm
-- Travel to tabler
 - Dinner at tabler
-- Party and sleepover

-## 2025-04-29
+## 2025-04-28 Pretour Day 3
 - Breakfast
+- Travel to Old Tabler with sleepover
+- Lunch, Dinner and activities
+- Sleepover (sleep only if you want)

+## 2025-04-29 Pretour day 4
+- Breakfast
 - Shooting some rifles, driving ATV
 - Lunch
 - TBD
--
+- Dinner
 - Travel back from tabler

-## 2025-04-30
+## 2025-04-30 Pretour day 5 Walburgspig
 - Breakfast in Uppsala
-- Hang around in Uppsala on Valborg (Walburgs pi)
+- Hang around in Uppsala on Valborg (Walburgs pig)
 - Lunch in Uppsala
 - Travel back and relax
 - Dinner and some activities

-## 2025-05-01 Medium package starts
+## 2025-05-01 Larg tour Day 1
 - Arrival of more tablers / homehost accomodation
-- Join the rest at current activity

-- TBD
 - Barbecue dinnerparty

-## 2025-05-02 Small package starts
+## 2025-05-02 Classic tour day 1
 - Arrival of final tablers / homehost accomodation
 - Join the rest at current activity

 - Breakfast at homehost
-- Wild animals in sweden
+- Testdrive, we will visit a car-manufacturer and testdrive some nice cars
 - Lunch
+- Hangout session
 - Preparation for themed dinner party
-- Theme dinner party, theme hunter vs hunted
+- Theme dinner party, theme Hunter vs Hunted
+- During the themed dinner party each country is expected to perform some activity that they have prepard

-## 2025-05-03
+## 2025-05-03 Classic tour day 2
 - Breakfast at homehost
-- City sightseeing/activity / Special activity for chairmen
+- City sightseeing/activity / Chairmens meeting
 - Lunch
 - More activities :)
-- Homehost hang/preparation for dinner party
+- Homehost hang/preparation for gala party party
-- Gala party (smoking / cocktail dress)
+- Gala party

-## 2025-05-04
+## 2025-05-04 End of tour
 - Joint Breakfast
-- Goodbye
+- Goodbye and hope to see you next year in TBD